 Setting up your Swarthmore College accounts

-- For those buying a PC: We recommend Intel Core processor, 8 GB of RAM or more, 500 GB Hard Drive, Windows 7 or higher, and a 20-inch professional widescreen display for a desktop or a 14.1-inch WIXGA+ widescreen display for a laptop.
+We recommend a minimum of 8 GB of RAM, Windows 7 or higher, and a 20-inch professional widescreen display for a desktop or a 14.1-inch WIXGA+ widescreen display for a laptop.

-We recommend a minimum of 8 GB of RAM, Mac OS 10.7 or higher, and a 21.5-inch widescreen display for a desktop or a 15-inch widescreen display for a laptop.
+We recommend a minimum of 8 GB of RAM, Mac OS 10.9 or higher, and a 21.5-inch widescreen display for a desktop or a 13-inch widescreen display for a laptop.

 Whichever system you choose, bring everything that comes with your computer, including the operating system and software CDs.
-You can find more information about buying a computer at www.swarthmore.edu/buying-a-computer.
+You can find more information about buying a computer at http://www.swarthmore.edu/its/buying-a-computer